Gradient Checkpointing for Long DDE Simulations

 Introduction

-Long simulations of delay-coupled brain network models are cheap to run forward but expensive to differentiate through.
-Every step of jax.lax.scan saves its carry state for the backward pass, and for DDEs that carry includes the per-coupling history buffer of shape [history_length, n_states, n_nodes].
+Long simulations of delay-coupled brain network models are cheap to run forward but expensive to differentiate.
+Every jax.lax.scan step saves its carry for the backward pass, and for DDEs that carry includes the per-coupling history buffer of shape [history_length, n_states, n_nodes].
 Backward memory therefore grows as

 \[ \text{memory} \;\propto\; n_\text{steps} \times \text{history length} \times n_\text{states} \times n_\text{nodes} \]

-For a BOLD/FC fitting workload at dt = 1 ms, T = 60 s, ~80 regions and ~20 ms maximum delay, this works out to hundreds of megabytes of activations just for the history buffers — enough to push a gradient computation over the edge of RAM on a workstation, even though the forward pass fits comfortably.
+For a BOLD/FC fit at dt = 1 ms, T = 60 s, ~80 regions and ~20 ms maximum delay, the history buffers alone reach hundreds of megabytes of activations, which can push a gradient over the RAM limit on a workstation even when the forward pass fits comfortably.

-The standard remedy is gradient checkpointing: instead of saving every step’s activations for the backward pass, save only a sparse subset and recompute the missing ones on demand.
-TVB-Optim implements this for the native solver path as a single optional knob on NativeSolver:
+The standard remedy is gradient checkpointing: save only a sparse subset of activations and recompute the rest on demand during the backward pass.
+TVB-Optim exposes this on the native solver path through one optional knob, block_size:

-When checkpoint_every is None (the default) the integration runs as a single jax.lax.scan exactly as before — there is no overhead and no behaviour change.
-When set to an integer K, the scan is split into an outer scan over blocks of K steps wrapped in jax.checkpoint, with an inner scan running the K steps inside each block.
-Backward memory then scales as O(n_steps/K + K) instead of O(n_steps), at the cost of a modest gradient overhead — typically 1.3–1.7× depending on workload, since backward is usually already several times more expensive than forward and one extra forward pass adds only a fraction to that total.
-Forward time is unchanged.
-The optimum for memory minimisation lies near K ≈ √n_steps.
+With block_size=None (the default) the integration runs as a single jax.lax.scan, with no overhead and no change in behaviour.
+With an integer K, the scan splits into an outer scan over blocks of K steps wrapped in jax.checkpoint, each block running an inner scan of K steps.
+Backward memory then scales as O(n_steps/K + K) instead of O(n_steps), for a modest gradient overhead (one extra forward recompute, small next to an already heavier backward).
+Forward time is unchanged, and memory is minimised near K ≈ √n_steps.

 NoteScope and limitations

 • Native solvers only.
-DiffraxSolver is not affected; Diffrax exposes its own RecursiveCheckpointAdjoint for adaptive ODE solves, but it does not support delays.
+DiffraxSolver is unaffected; Diffrax has its own RecursiveCheckpointAdjoint, which does not support delays.

 Environment Setup and Imports